Honors and Awards

 Dr. Lynne Quittell

-Assistant Director, Admissions and Student Affairs, North American Office, MSIH
+Associate Director, Admissions and Student Affairs, North American Office, MSIH

 Dr. Quittell has been recognized as one of America’s Top Doctors (Castle Connolly) and repeatedly rated as a Best Doctor by New York magazine.